 What semen analysis can reveal about male infertility

 Our fertility center coordinates the semen analysis process, from collection point to results reports.
 Our male fertility specialists will study the results, paying close attention to the following hallmarks of male factor infertility.

 - Poor Sperm Motility (mobility)

 - Abnormal Sperm Morphology

-Now that the results of your physical exam, semen analysis and health history have painted a complete picture, Dr. McKinney or Dr. Prough will either recommend moving forward with treatment options such as intrauterine insemination and in vitro fertilization, or suggest sperm harvesting or epididymal aspiration.
+Now that the results of your physical exam, semen analysis and health history have painted a complete picture, Dr. McKinney will either recommend moving forward with treatment options such as intrauterine insemination and in vitro fertilization or suggest sperm harvesting or epididymal aspiration.

-Tulsa Fertility Center has a long history of providing innovative, successful male infertility treatments for patients here in Tulsa, along with the Joplin and Bentonville areas.
-Contact our infertility center and the team that has helped bring hundreds of babies into the world since 1988.
+Tulsa Fertility Center has a long history of providing innovative, successful male infertility treatments for patients in Tulsa, along with the Joplin and Bentonville areas.
+Contact our fertility center and the team that has helped bring hundreds of babies into the world since 1988.